Emulator Issues #7481

 lpfaint99: MVP Baseball 2005 has a save in the 180 block range.

-#14 Updated by redherochildboss almost 5 years ago
+#14 Updated by redherochildboss about 5 years ago

 Would it be possible to have an option in the "hacks" section to use the "bad" fast timings instead, like how we can use fast disk transfer rates instead of the accurately emulated disk speeds?